lynndylanhurley/ng-token-auth/README.md

 * Only verify tokens that have not expired.
 * Add interceptor to catch 401 responses, hold http requests until user has been authenticated.
 * Only add the auth header if request url matches api url.
-* IE8 + IE9 CORS is not ideal.
+* The IE8 + IE9 CORS situation is dismal.
 Consider adding support for [xdomain](https://github.com/jpillora/xdomain).
 * Tests.

 # License